 - A description of the materials to be developed, project, research design, or professional development event

 - A timeline for the implementation of the project within the grant cycle, indicating when the work will be done and by whom as well as some indication of the amount of work that is to be done by each participant

-- An explanation of how funds will be used
+- A budget narrative, explaining how funds will be used

 - Expected results and their impact on your career, on the department, and on the field

 - Explanation of how your project benefits the teaching and research mission of your department and/or your professional development